Belhaven University logo

 Key Highlights

-• Achieved national accreditation in all four major arts disciplines: Music, Theater, Visual Arts, and Dance.
+• Nationally accredited in all four major arts: Music, Theater, Visual Arts, and Dance.

-• Offers a distinctive "Christian Worldview Curriculum," integrating faith into academic study.
+• Offers a distinctive "Christian Worldview Curriculum" integrated across its programs.

-• Expanded its footprint with new campuses in Memphis, Orlando, Houston, Chattanooga, and Atlanta.
+• Expanded its footprint with additional campuses in Memphis, Orlando, Houston, Chattanooga, and Atlanta, plus extensive online programs.

-• Debuted the world's first singing Christmas tree in 1933.
+• The world's first singing Christmas tree debuted at Belhaven in 1933.

 Timeline